adamsilver/fdpb/01-a-registration-form.md

 ![Float label](./images/01/float-label.png)

 Unfortunately, there are several problems with this approach.
 First, there is no space for a hint because the label and hint are one and the same.
 Second, they're hard-to-read due to their (affordance giving) poor contrast and small text as they're typically designed.
 Like placeholders, they may be mistaken for a value and could get cropped.

 And, float labels don't actually save space.
 That's because the label needs space to move into in the first place.
-Even if they did save space, that's hardly a good reason to diminish usability.
+Even if they did save space, that's hardly a good reason to diminish the usability of forms.

 Quirky and minimalist interfaces don't make users feel awesome.
 Obvious, inclusive and robust interfaces do.
 Artificially reducing the height of forms like this is both uncompelling and problematic.

-Instead, you should priortise making room for an ever-present, readily available label (and hint) at the start of the design process.
-This way you won't have to squeeze content into a small space, that in turn produces a design that drive users crazy.
+Instead, you should priortise making room for an ever-present, readily-available label (and hint if necessary) at the start of the design process.
+This way you won't have to squeeze content into a small space which may drive users crazy.

 We'll be discussing several, less artificial techniques to reduce the size of forms shortly.